If you’re Ukrainian there’s a good chance that you've been exposed to a lot of poppy seed stuff.

 Cake

-- Combine granulated sugar, honey, vegetable oil, cold coffee, lemon juice and lemon zest.
+- In a large bowl, combine sugar, honey, vegetable oil, cold coffee, lemon juice and lemon zest.

-- Beat egg until thick (consistency of gravy), then add to honey mixture and beat again for 2 minutes
+- In a separate medium bowl, beat egg until thick (consistency of gravy) with an electric mixer on medium speed, then add to honey mixture and beat again for 2 minutes

-- Sift flour, baking soda, baking powder, poppy seeds and salt.
-Gradually add flour mixture to the egg mixture and stir thoroughly after each addition.
+- Gradually add the flour poppy seed mixture to the egg mixture and stir thoroughly after each addition.

-- Pour into 3 greased (with Wilton Cake Release - see NOTES) round 8' pans.
+- Pour into 3 round 8-inch prepared pans.
 Fill pans ⅔ full and bake for 40- 50 minutes or until cake tester comes out clean.

 Raspberry Curd Filling

-- Add the raspberries, egg yolks, sugar and salt, and cook, mashing the berries.
+- Add the raspberries, egg yolks, sugar and salt, and cook on a gentle boil, mashing the berries.
 Stir frequently at first and then constantly at the end, until thickened, about 10 minutes.

 - Pour the mixture through a coarse strainer set over a bowl, pressing hard on the solids to extract as much liquid as possible.